Menu

 puffin in vestmannaeyjar

 That’s not their only impressive physical feat though.
 Puffins are also expert divers and swimmers.
-They flap their wings to swim underwater and can dive to depths of 60 metres (200 feet) in search of delicious fish.
+They flap their wings to swim underwater and can dive to depths of 60 metres (200 feet) in search of fish.

 It's to their benefit that they can handle themselves in and out of water considering the following...